heytega/linkforest/README.md

 - Make the entire application fully responsive on both mobile and desktop devices.
 - Ensure the application gives a great UI/UX experience.

+### Features

+- A Homepage consisting of a profile image and links to various intended web plaforms as well as a 'contact' section.
+- A contact Page containing a Form to reach the Profile owner.
+- Few animation to improve user experience.

 ### Links

 - Live Site URL: [Live site URL here](https://linkforest-three.vercel.app/)